 Insurance Company Have Denied Liability What To Do Next?

-By Mark Ainsdale.
-Last Updated 18th August 2021.
+By Marianne Herondale.
+Last Updated 1st April 2022.
 Welcome to our guide on what to do after an insurance company has denied liability.
 Have you tried to claim compensation for a road accident or accident at work or another type of personal injury?
 If you have, and the insurance company have denied liability, you may feel that this is the end of the road as far as your personal injury claim is concerned.
 However, in some cases, utilising the services of a personal injury lawyer could help you claim compensation, even if there has been denied liability by the insurance company concerned.

 If liability is denied yet you feel this is unfair, it might be worth looking into getting legal representation.
 Using an experienced personal injury solicitor who has worked on claims where an accident claim has been denied previously could mean that they have the capabilities to put forward a stronger case than you would be able to do alone.
 Within the guide below, we will look at the reasons why liability is denied, when you could make a further argument and how you could proceed with further action if you have a personal injury claim denied.
 We’ll also introduce our services to you and explain how we could help with No Win No Fee personal injury claims.

 Should you have queries after reading this guide or want us to assess whether we could help you, all you need to do is call 0800 073 8804.
 However, below we have answered many common questions about when an insurance company has denied liability.
 So, you may find the answer by reading the specific sections within the guide that relates to your situation.

 - A Guide On What You Could Do If An Insurance Company Have Denied Liability

 - What Happens To A Claim If The Insurance Company Have Denied Liability?

 - Why May An Insurance Company Reject Your Injury Claim?